Late Antiquity & the Early Middle Ages

 Unauthorized Recording by Student: Recording, or transmission of a recording, of all or any portion of a class is prohibited unless the recording is necessary for educational accommodation as expressly authorized and documented through the Center for Educational Access with proper advance notice to the instructor.
 Unauthorized recordings may violate federal law, state law, and university policies.
 Student-made recordings are subject to the same restrictions as instructor- made recordings.
 Failure to comply with this provision will result in a referral to the Office of Student Standards and Conduct for potential charges under the Code of Student Life.
 In situations where the recordings are used to gain an academic advantage, it may also be considered a violation of the University of Arkansas' academic integrity policy.

-Recording of Class Lectures: By attending this class, student understands the course is being recorded and consents to being recorded for official university educational purposes.
+Recording of Class Lectures: By attending this class, student understands the course may be recorded and consents to being recorded for official university educational purposes.
 Be aware that incidental recording may also occur before and after official class times.

 Unauthorized Use and Distribution of Class Notes: Third parties may attempt to connect with you to buy your notes and other course information from this class.
 I will consider distributing course materials to a third party without my authorization a violation of my intellectual property rights and/or copyright law as well as a violation of the University of Arkansas' academic integrity policy.
 Continued enrollment in this class signifies your intent to abide by the policy.
 Any violation will be reported to the Office of Academic Initiatives and Integrity.